Some links in this post may be affiliate links

 Gasteria rawlinsonii is native to Eastern Cape, South Africa where it is found growing hanging on cliff faces in shady ravines in well-drained sandstone soils.

-If you would like to add these plants to your collection, Gasteria rawlinsonii are available online at Etsy.
-Buy Gasteria rawlinsonii online from Etsy.
+If you would like to add these plants to your collection, check them out on Etsy (Link to Etsy).

-Gasteria rawlinsonii thrives in bright light with some direct sunlight, average warmth and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Gasteria rawlinsonii grows best in bright light with 6-8 hours of direct sunlight, average warmth of 18-290C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents potting soil coupled with monthly feeding during the growing season.

-Gasteria rawlinsonii has no need for extra humidity.
-It requires pruning to keep it neat and reduce pests and diseases.
+Gasteria rawlinsonii requires pruning to keep it neat and reduce pests and diseases.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to provide them.

 Ensure to rotate the pot regularly so that the plant can receive light on all sides for even growth.

-Water Gasteria rawlinsonii thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water Gasteria rawlinsonii thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Significantly reduce watering during the cold season as growth is minimal at this time to keep the soil slightly moist but do not allow the soil to dry out completely.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and loss of the plant.

-Average warmth temperatures from 18-290C) are ideal for Gasteria rawlinsonii.
+Average warmth of 18-290C are ideal for Gasteria rawlinsonii.
 The sudden change in temperature between day and night is perfect for the growth of this succulent.

-Gasteria rawlinsonii has no need for high humidity.
-Average room humidity is ideal for this plant.
+Gasteria rawlinsonii has no need for extra humidity.
+Average room humidity of 50-55% is ideal for this plant.

-Feed Gasteria rawlinsonii with a succulents fertilizer monthly during the growing period as they are slow growing and therefore do not need frequent feeding.
-Do not feed during the cold season as growth is minimal at this time.
+Feed Gasteria rawlinsonii with a balanced, water-soluble fertilizer monthly during the growing period as they are slow growing and therefore do not need frequent feeding.
+Do not feed in the cold season as growth is minimal at this time.

 Repot Gasteria rawlinsonii at the beginning of the growing season only when the plant becomes pot-bound.
 Use a shallow rather than a deep pot as they have shallow roots.